cjcarlson/cjcarlson/README.md

 <img align="right" src="presence.jpg" width="500">

-👨‍🎤 Hello!
-My name is Colin.
-You can read more about who I am [website](https://www.colinjcarlson.com).
+👨‍🎤 Hi!
+I'm Colin.
+You can read more about who I am [here](https://www.colinjcarlson.com).

 🎓 I'm currently an Assistant Research Professor at Georgetown University, in the [Center for Global Health Science and Security](https://ghss.georgetown.edu/).